aschuerch/MBBI_ComputerPracticum/_episodes/09-Genome_Annotation.md

 ## Annotation

-Now that we have assembled the data into contigs the next natural step to do is annotation of the data.
+Now that we have assembled the sequencing reads into contigs the next step to do is annotation of the sequences.
 The contigs we assembled contain different genomic features.
 The process of identifying and labelling those features is called genome annotation.

 Genome annotation includes prediction of protein-coding genes, as well as other functional genome units such as structural RNAs, tRNAs, small RNAs, pseudogenes, control regions, direct and inverted repeats, insertion sequences, transposons and other mobile elements.
 It starts by identifying open reading frames (ORFs).
 Predicted sequences are further analysed to search for similarity to known elements, for example with BLAST.

-Have a look at the 50 first lines of your genomes using head.
-In this example the folder with assembly ERR029207 is used.
-This example assumes your assembly outputs from SPAdes are in the folder "assembly".
+Have a look at the 50 first lines of your genome.

 ~~~
-$ head -n50 ~/assembly/ERR022075_assembly/scaffolds.fasta
+$ head -n50 ~/assembly/E_coli/ERR022075_assembly/scaffolds.fasta
 ~~~
 {: .source}